-- Additional criteria to assess significant increase in credit risk, partly relating to those staying in the moratoria - Additional expert judgement based adjustment of the estimation method of ECL.
+- Additional criteria to assess significant increase in credit risk - Adjustment of macroeconomic assumptions and the weighting of the applied scenarios. - Additional expert judgement based adjustment of the estimation method of ECL.

-We paid considerable attention to this area during our audit due to the significance of the amounts involved and because of the subjective nature of the judgments and assumptions that management is required to make, particularly due the high level of uncertainty that can be experienced in the current economic environment.
+We paid considerable attention to this area during our audit due to the significance of the amounts involved and because of the subjective nature of the judgments and assumptions that management is required to make, particularly due the high level of uncertainty that can be Financial instruments with the support of our internal modelling experts.
+We read the validation documents, recalculated, on a sample basis, selected model parameters and the ECL.